 Adventurous Lawachara Rain Forest

 Lawachara Rain Forest is now named as Lawachara National Park.
 There are much to explore inside the largest (1250 hectares) forest.
 The most adventurous destination in Sylhet.
 There are many various types of flora and fauna.
-Bamboo groves in Lawachara is very attractive.
+Bamboo groves in Lawachara are very attractive.
 The main tourist attraction is the longest African Teak Oak tree.
-Also this is the only one available in Asia and located at Lawachara Rain Forest.
+Also, this is the only one available in Asia and located at Lawachara Rain Forest.
 The whole Lawachara National Park nicely maintained by the Bangladesh Government.

 Serene Beauty of Panthumai